 - Patch tests are not the same as skin prick tests which are sometimes used to diagnose other types of allergy.

-- Patch testing cannot find the cause for atopic eczema.
+- Patch testing cannot find the cause of atopic eczema.

 In some people, certain substances cause an allergic reaction in the skin only if they are exposed to and triggered by sunlight.
 (Usually the UV light in sunlight is responsible.)
 This may be suspected if your rash only appears on areas of skin exposed to light, such as the face, neck and back of hands.